ercnbayer/mailsv/README.md

 # mailsv
-Smtp mail server with rust (still under development)
+Smtp mail server with rust (still in progress)